At Home in the Pines

 Sweet Basil’s is just down the street.
 Their best-seller is a grilled eggplant sandwich with sweet roasted peppers and arugula on foccacia.
 Another favorite is the tuna and fusilli pasta salad with capers and served with la vache bread.

 And then there’s the Ice Cream Parlor.
 Surprisingly, the majority of their business is from the lunch crowd.
 But when you see the foods they serve, then it’s not so surprising.
-Their specialities are old-fashioned hand-pattied burgers (served Southern style with chili, slaw, mustard and onions) and their own chicken salad.
+Their specialties are old-fashioned hand-pattied burgers (served Southern style with chili, slaw, mustard, and onions) and their own chicken salad.
 And let’s not forget the ice cream.
-All the flavors are conveniently displayed at the counter to help make your dessert decision harder!
+All the flavors are conveniently displayed at the counter to help make your dessert decision more difficult!

 Haven for Shopaholics

 Strip malls may serve a purpose, but you won’t find one in the Village of Pinehurst.
 These shops are designed for leisurely window-shopping and encourage you to come in and browse.
 The Theatre Building was once graced with the presences of Helen Hayes, Will Rogers and Gloria Swanson.
 Today, it houses a varied group of businesses ranging from the Welcome Center, to Lisi Italian restaurant and the Eye Max Optical Boutique.
-The Potpourri in the Village offer one-of-a-kind items that will add a special touch to your home.
-The Old Sport & Gallery offers golf memorabilia of special places and special times.
+Cameron & Co. in the Village offers one-of-a-kind items that will add a special touch to your home.
+The Old Sport & Gallery offers golf memorabilia..

 In Southern Pines, you won’t know where to start — but you won’t be on the “wrong side of the tracks” because both sides of the street offer a variety of shops.
 At shops such as Bella Filati, Eve Avery and Opulence, you’ll be as drawn to their wares are you are to their names.
 At the Wine Cellar & Tasting Room, you’ll find an incredible selection of fine wines plus their wine tasting bar is open with an extensive list of wines available by the taste and glass.
 Foodies will love the Southern Whey cheese shop and Betsy’s Crepes.